Tax Deductions for Real Estate Agents, Designers & Writers in 2026

 What are the biggest tax deductions for real estate agents?

-Mileage is typically the largest single deduction for real estate agents, often reaching $10,000 to $18,000 per year at the 2026 rate of 72.5 cents per mile.
+Mileage is typically the largest single deduction for real estate agents, often reaching $10,000 to $18,000 per year at the 2026 rate of 72.5 cents per mile (estimated; verify at IRS.gov).
 Marketing expenses are the second major category: professional listing photography, virtual tours, drone footage, yard signs, print and digital advertising, and direct mail campaigns.
 MLS fees, license renewal, CE courses, E&O insurance, and professional association dues are also fully deductible.

 Can graphic designers deduct ergonomic office furniture?